suraj5621/Expense-Tracker/README.md

-# 🚀 Full Stack Project
+# 🚀 Full Stack Project Expense-Tracker

 A full-stack web application built with **Node.js** (Express) for the backend and **React** (Vite) for the frontend.
 Database used is **MongoDB Atlas**.